What is borderline personality disorder?

 You might feel anxious and the need to seek reassurance from your loved ones.
 Sometimes, you may also feel smothered or controlled by them, making you reject or withdraw from them emotionally.

-These two states can lead to an ongoing cycle, causing you to push loved ones away away and then beg them to stay.
+These two states can lead to an ongoing cycle, causing you to push loved ones away and then ask for them to stay.

 BPD affects people of all ages and genders, although more women are diagnosed with the disorder than men.